|There may be a quiz question related to the information on this page.|

 To find articles with full text, search a relevant database using keywords.

-Learn more about choosing and searching relevant databases on the Databases page under the Locate tab.
+Learn more about choosing and searching relevant databases on the Databases page, under the Discover tab.

 Your database search will display a list of records.
 Some of these records may provide the full text of articles.
 You can connect to the full text by clicking on PDF or full text links if they are available.